 Fill color is a tool that is prevalent since Paint and was there in earlier versions of Photoshop.
 When lesser ways were available for creating a vignette, this was the most prevalent.
 Even currently, this is arguably the best method to create a customized vignette wherein you don’t necessarily have to follow symmetry or rhythm in search of the perfect frame.

-In this method, you need to add a new layer and fill it with black (Alt+ Backspace if it is foreground color, and Ctrl + Backspace if it is background color).
+In this method, you need to add a new layer and fill it with a solid color black (Alt+ Backspace if it is foreground color, and Ctrl + Backspace if it is background color).
 To set the foreground and background colors to default, hit the D key.

 After you are done, reduce the opacity of the layer.
 You may also change the blend mode to luminosity to improve the impact and contrast of the frame.